dhj03/stroams/backend/README.md

 Passwords must be stored in an encrypted form, and tokens must use JWTs (or similar).

-### 6.9.
-Working with the frontend
+### 9. Working with the frontend

-There is a SINGLE repository available for all students at https://gitlab.cse.unsw.edu.au/COMP1531/21T3/project-frontend.
-You can clone this frontend locally.
-If you'd like to modify the frontend repo (i.e. teach yourself some frontend), please FORK the repository.
+The frontend is located in a separate directory.
 If you run the frontend at the same time as your flask server is running on the backend, then you can power the frontend via your backend.

-Please note: The frontend may have very slight inconsistencies with expected behaviour outlined in the specification.
-Our automarkers will be running against your compliance to the specification.
-The frontend is there for further testing and demonstration.

-#### 6.9.1.
-Example implementation

-A working example of the frontend can be used at http://streams-unsw.herokuapp.com/.
-This is not a gospel implementation that dictates the required behaviour for all possible occurrences; our implementation will make reasonable assumptions just as yours will, and they might be different, and that's fine.

-The data is reset occasionally, but you can use this link to play around and get a feel for how the application should behave.

-#### 6.9.2.
-Error raising for the frontend

 For errors to be appropriately raised on the frontend, they must be raised by the following: